-The report has been prepared in collaboration with LGPS Central Limited (LGPSC), and describes the way in which climate-related risks are currently managed by the Pension Fund.
-It includes the results of climate scenario analysis and carbon risk metrics analysis undertaken on the Fund's assets as part of LGPSC's preparation of an annual Climate Risk Report for the Pension Fund.
+This Climate-related Disclosures report, which has been prepared in collaboration with LGPS Central Ltd (LGPSC), describes the way in which climate-related risks are currently managed by the Fund.
+It includes the results of recent climate scenario analysis and carbon risk metrics analysis undertaken on the Fund's assets as part of LGPSC's preparation of a Climate Risk Report for the Pension Fund.